roly197/VerologTestRepo/README.md

 # VerologTestRepo
-Repository for testing some Verilog code
+Repository for testing some Verilog code.